InternPulse/agricon-django-backend/README.md

 git checkout feature/your-task-name
 ```

-Pull and merge `main` into your branch:
+Pull and merge `dev` into your branch:

 ```
-git pull origin main
+git pull origin dev
 ```

 - Resolve any merge conflicts: Git will guide you through this.
 After resolving, `git add` the conflicted files and `git commit` the merge.